lawrdong/what-inspires-u/README.md

 # what inspires u?

-A tiny React + Vite app that functions as a creative forum with a random, old-blog aesthetic.

-Features:
-- Local state storage for posts (you can swap to Supabase later)
+A personal application that acts as a creative forum for sharing the experiences, aesthetics, and media of internet culture that uniquely inspires us as individuals.

+features:
-- Masonry feed with polaroid-style post cards
+- masonry type feed
-- Create, edit, delete posts
+- create, edit, delete posts
-- Upvote "this inspired me ❤️"
+- upvote other posts!
-- Comments (reactions)
+- comments (reactions)
-- Search + sort (newest / most inspired / random)
+- search + sort (newest / most inspired / random)

 Run locally: